Councillors are regulated by our code of conduct, and an ethical framework overseen by the standards committee.

 Code of conduct and register of members' interests

-All elected councillors and voting co-opted members on council committees (collectively known as "members") must comply with the code of conduct for members (pdf / 130 KB).
+All elected councillors and voting co-opted members on council committees must comply with the code of conduct for members when they go about their official duties.

 Complaining about a breach of the code of conduct

 Before you submit a complaint, please consider whether or not it is an alleged breach of the code of conduct.

 - If you have a complaint against a councillor which does not involve an alleged breach of the code of conduct, then you should submit your complaint online.

 - Complaints that a member may have breached the code of conduct must be made in writing, using the complaint form below, and sent to:

 Assistant Chief Executive (Legal and Democratic Services) and Monitoring Officer

 North Yorkshire County Council

 The monitoring officer will then assess the complaint, in consultation with the independent person for standards, in accordance with agreed local assessment criteria.